 - Raising Iberian pigs - The pig in the "Dehesa" (meadow)

-- Frequently Asked Questions about spanish cured meats
+- Frequently Asked Questions about spanish cured ham and meats

 Cured meats begin their way in the sierra (mountains), The good charcuterie starts its course in the Sierra (mountain), and in Spain the relief is quite present, either in the north with the Picos de Europa, Cantabrian Mountains and Pais Vasco country, or in the south in Andalusia (3,500m for the Sierra de Granada).
 Large natural areas are preserved and still allow extensive livestock breeding.
 The Iberian pig is one of the main protagonists of those spaces.
 Although it represents a minority of Spanish cured meats (about 10%), it is internationally recognized and remains a reference in the culinary world, synonymous of good taste, tradition and quality.